 The Community Board meets monthly, except in the summer, to discuss community issues, monitor government service, and advise City agencies on matters concerning our neighborhoods.
-CB17 meets the Third Wednesday of the month at various locations throughout the community.
+CB17 hosts its General Board Meeting on the Third Wednesday of the month at various locations throughout the community.

 WHO SERVES ON COMMUNITY BOARDS?